banjoslider/banjoslider/README.md

 <p align="center">

 ## About 🧭 🗺️ 👨‍🔧 🖥️
 - Musician and mechanical engineer by training; software engineer by devotion.
-Since a kiddo, been passionate about Free Software, UNIX and computers.
-- I'm a very adaptable autodidact that savors learning new technologies and practicing various hobbies.
+- I'm a highly adaptable autodidact that savors learning new technologies and practicing various hobbies.
-- I write pokayoke software tools that follow the UNIX philosophy.
 - Avid backpacker
+- I write pokayoke tools following the UNIX philosophy.

  ## I do 🤓
 - Web Apps